Plants Have A Secret Code For Signaling Danger To One Another

 Their remarkable discovery shows that plants possess their own kind of nervous system, which allows different parts of a plant to communicate with one another — all this despite lacking a brain, reports Science Magazine.

-According to Phys.org, the team was already aware that a change in one part of a plant, such as a wound, a bite from an insect or any kind of trauma, is sensed throughout the entire body of the plant.
+According to Phys.org, the team was already aware that a change in one part of a plant, such as a wound, a bite from an insect, or any kind of trauma, is sensed throughout the entire body of the plant.
 What they didn’t know was how the information got relayed from the affected part of the plant to the undamaged ones.

 “We knew there’s this systemic signaling system, and if you wound [it] in one place the rest of the plant triggers its defense responses.
 But we didn’t know what was behind this system,” said Simon Gilroy, a botany professor at the University of Wisconsin-Madison and senior author of the new study.